KehxD/Face_Generation_DCGAN/ReadMe.md

-# First Neural Network Project
+# Face Generation with Deep Convolutional Generative Adversarial Networks

-This is the first project of a series of five projects for the Deep Learning Foundations Nanodegree.
+This is the last project of a series of five projects for the Deep Learning Foundations Nanodegree.

 ## Project Description